-Whether you plan on branding your business in the near future or are already engaged on the market, designing a logo with localization in mind can increase your chances of international success.
-According to Fit Small Business, consistent branding can increase your revenue by up to 23%, while signature colours and visual elements can boost your brand recognition by up to 80%.
+Whether you plan on branding your business soon or are already engaged on the market, designing a logo with localization in mind can increase your chances of international success.
+According to Fit Small Business, consistent branding can increase your revenue by up to 23%, while signature colors and visual elements can boost your brand recognition by up to 80%.

 Whether you aim to attract employed millennials or stay-at-home elderly with your products and services, localized logo design can help you reach a much wider audience more quickly.
 However, approaching the design process with localization in mind isn’t as straightforward as it seems at first glance.

 Logos are visually simple yet carry your entire business’ vision and service portfolio in them.
-With that in mind, let’s dive into why and how you can design a logo which can later be retrofitted into numerous other languages for the sake of brand awareness and market positioning.
+With that in mind, let’s dive into why and how to design a logo that can later be retrofitted into numerous other languages for the sake of brand awareness and market positioning.

 Logo and Localization 101

 Let’s start small and talk about some terminology before we go any further.
 Branding is an integral part of company identity and typically consists of logo design as its first step.
-Logos are visual elements that serve as the first line of defence when it comes to attracting new customers, public attention and B2B stakeholders.
+Logos are visual elements that serve as the first line of defense when attracting new customers, public attention, and B2B stakeholders.

 The design process that goes into logo creation should be taken on extremely carefully since re-branding and redesign may cost your business more than the initial investment due to changes in the public’s perception of your brand.
 In order to integrate localization possibilities into your logo from the get-go, it’s important to understand what the term stands for in practice.

-According to Shutterstock, 60% of consumers rarely or never buy products from English-only brands and websites, while 80% of customers are likely to do recurring business with brands that offer a personalized experience for their convenience, including different forms of localized content.
+According to Shutterstock, 60% of consumers rarely buy products from English-only brands and websites.
+In comparison, 80% of customers are likely to do recurring business with brands that offer a personalized experience for their convenience, including various forms of localized content.

 Localization is different from translation in an essential way.
-It represents translation in its personalized shape, taking into account things such as cultural and lingual standards and expectations of different countries.
-This is why the process is more complex and should be taken on very carefully while also avoiding direct, one-for-one translation, especially in logo design.
+It represents translation in its personalized shape, taking into account cultural and linguistic standards and expectations of other countries.
+This is why the process is more complex and should be taken on very carefully while avoiding direct, one-for-one translation, especially in logo design.

 Benefits of Logo Localization